The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 The pre-show talk lasts for about 15 minutes or so.
 Two speakers provide background to the show and describe its history.
 The talks usually take place upstairs in the Mezzanine an hour before the main performance begins.

 The post-show talk takes place shortly after the opera’s finale, after most of the audience has left the auditorium.
 Those who wish can stay and go down to the seats at the front of the stage.
-The main actors come out and are interviewed.
-Audience members are also invited to ask questions.
+The main actors then come out and audience members can ask them questions.

 For tickets and full details about the shows, see the Vancouver Opera‘s website.